Azure/PSRule.Rules.Azure/docs/en/rules/Azure.NSG.AnyInboundSource.md

 In addition to the built-in security rules, a number of custom rules may be defined.
 Custom security rules can be defined that _allow_ or _deny_ _inbound_ or _outbound_ communication.

-When defining custom rules, avoid using rules that allow **any** inbound source.
+When defining custom rules, avoid using rules that allow **any** as the inbound source.
 The intent of custom rules that allow any inbound source may not be clearly understood by support teams.
 Additionally, custom rules with any inbound source may expose services if a public IP address is attached.